 Inside Brightspot’s accessibility audit process

+Brightspot is working to help customers identify and close gaps.
 “With the EAA coming out, each country is setting up its own policies and enforcement,” says Rob Lazorchak, Brightspot’s Senior Director of QA Engineering.
-“We’re trying to get ahead of it by auditing, identifying patterns and building a better response plan.”
+“We’re trying to get ahead of it by helping customers identify patterns and build strong response plans.”

 That experience reinforced an important point.
 Accessibility isn’t the responsibility of one team.
-It’s a cross-functional effort that must be embedded into every phase of digital production — from CMS workflows to front-end code.
+It’s a cross-functional effort that should be embedded into every phase of digital production.

 When a customer asks, ‘Is my site accessible?’, we want to be able to say yes with confidence.
 That means having the tools, the trained people and the right processes in place.